 You can make improvised lures by using dead insects or digging out worms from below rocks.
 Use your shoelaces or sturdy, long grass as your fishing line.
 This method is, however, energy consuming, and in survival mode, you need to conserve as much energy as you possibly can.

 Take your pick from the above choices if you do not have a fishing pole and are stranded.
+However, if you want top of the art gear and expert suggestions, you can check fishingtech.com.

-Article written by Lisa Johnson for Prepper’s Will.
+The article was written by Lisa Johnson for Prepper’s Will.

 I’m Lisa.
 I have a strong understanding and passion for all things related to fishing.
 When I am not out wetting a line, I am sharing a range of tips and tricks on Fall For Fishing – to help others to snag their big catch!